degory/ghul-application-template/README.md

 - The [WSL2 back-end](https://docs.docker.com/docker-for-windows/wsl/) for Docker Desktop
 - The Visual Studio Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension

-### Clone the template in a container
+### Open your new application repository in a container

-Once the prerequisites for development containers are working, clone this template repository from GitHub into a new unique volume:
+Once the prerequisites for development containers are working, clone your new application repository from GitHub into a new unique volume:
 - Open a new Visual Studio Code window
 - If you have no pre-existing development containers, you may be offered the option to `Clone Repository in Container Volume` - if so, choose this option.
 - Otherwise, either:
     - Open the Remote Explorer from activity bar on the left
-    - Click `+` icon
+    - Click the `+` icon
     - Choose `Clone Repository in Container Volume` from the menu
 - or
     - `Ctrl` + `P`